Halide diffusion in mixed-halide perovskites and heterojunctions: Results

 \subsection{Diffusion in \mixedsystem{0.5}{0.5}}

-Migration behavior is studied in randomly mixed \mixedsystem{0.5}{0.5} with one halide point defect, vacancy or interstitial, added.
+Migration behavior is studied in {mixed \mixedsystem{0.5}{0.5} with \ce{I} and \ce{Br} positioned randomly on halide sites} with one halide point defect, vacancy or interstitial, added.
 We choose vacancy $\mathrm{V^{+}_\mathrm{X}}$ or interstitial $\mathrm{I^{-}}_\mathrm{X}$, X = I or Br, in their most stable charge states, as they occur under intrinsic or moderately doped conditions \cite{Xue2022intrinsic}.
 To ensure sufficient migration events for statistics, MD runs are performed at elevated temperatures in the range 500-600 K. The details of these production runs are given in the SI note 6.
 To compare with the pure systems, we also perform MD simulations for the pure systems \ce{CsPbI3} and \ce{CsPbBr3}.
 For the data obtained for \ce{CsPbI3}, see Ref.~\cite{tyagi_tracing_2025}.
 The training and production run details for \ce{CsPbBr3} and the diffusion behavior of other charge states of halide point defects are reported in SI note 1.

 In characterizing halide defect diffusion in these systems it makes no sense to trace a specific type of halide ion, as migration typically proceeds via kick-out processes.
 Therefore, we use both halide species to extract the diffusion coefficient using the Einstein relation, which links the slope of the mean square displacement to time